-We speak about their experiences with Ludo Guns, Specialist Medici & Liberal professions at ABN AMRO and Alex Griffioen, Regional Director at Heineken.
-But also Hidde van Daalen, strategist at Branddoctors and certified product owner, joins in and shares his vision.
+We speak Ludo Guns, Specialist Medici & Liberal Professions at ABN AMRO en Alex Griffioen, Regional Director at Heineken, about their experiences.
+But Hidde van Daalen, strategist at Branddoctors and certified product owner, also joins in and shares his vision.

 Both Alex and Ludo talk about their search for the best way to use agile in their team.
 Both had to learn and experience what achievable goals are within a sprint, and what the rest of the organization can handle.
 How do you organize sprints optimally, and how do you ensure that stories be ambitious enough but still feasible?
 One lesson is clear: cut-and-paste work, that is certainly not agile.